justmoo/chatapp/README.md

 # Chat App
-this is a sample chatting website using socket.io
+this is a simple chatting website using socket.io

 * you can send and receive messages
 * you can see who is typing